 What places would you recommend people visit while in Castlemaine?

-Do you listen to music when creating and designing?
+Do you listen to music when creating?
 What artists are you currently listening to?

 I have to say I completely rely on Spotify to choose my music, when I’m making and when I’m instore.
 After 4 years, it’s honed in on my taste for chilled, funky, groovy tunes.
 If I had to pick an artist at the moment it would be Flight Facilities or Thievery Corporation, because I’ve seen both of them play live recently.